 Systematic review is the foundation of evidence-based medicine, as well as the gold standard for evidence synthesis across academic disciplines.
 Many of the processes involved in systematic review are text-based, rules-based, and repetitive.
 This makes these tasks amenable to automation with large language models (LLMs).

 Abstract screening is often one of the most time-consuming exercises involved in systematic review; large numbers of study records must be checked against explicit inclusion/exclusion criteria to whittle down the number of studies that require longer review.
 Led from Oxford, a multicentre team completed an extensive validation exercise for LLMs designed to automate abstract screening across a representative sample of gold-standard systematic reviews from The Cochrane Library.
-Our findings (arXiv) indicate that LLMs have excellent potential to improve the efficiency of systematic review, and we demonstrate how best to combine LLM and human researcher decisions 'in series' and 'in parallel'.
+Our findings (Journal of the American Medical Informatics Association) indicate that LLMs have excellent potential to improve the efficiency of systematic review, and we demonstrate how best to combine LLM and human researcher decisions 'in series' and 'in parallel'.
 Our code is freely available so others can make use of our approach!